-Brittain was born into a wealthy family.
-They moved twice during her childhood, and Brittain’s brother Edward was her only friend.
+Brittain was born into a wealthy family that moved twice during her childhood.
+Her brother Edward was her only friend.

 As a teenager, she studied at a boarding school.
-Highly educated for a woman of her day, Brittain was attending a college at Oxford when war broke out.
+Highly educated for a woman of her day, Brittain was attending a college at Oxford when World War I began.

-World War One:
+World War I

-Brittain felt a call to help in the war effort.
+Brittain felt a call to help the war effort.
 She asked for and received leave from college to become an Volunteer Aid Detachment (VAD) nurse.
 She served on the Western Front, in Malta and in London.